mikalhart/Glowing-Puck-Network/ReadMe.md

 Once set up, a Puck at home wakes whenever its brass discs are touched.
 This triggers a glow that cascades around the world (limit one activation per Puck per day).

-A Puck at home wakes every minute to check whether any other Puck on the network has activated a Glow.
+A Puck at home also wakes each minute to check whether any other Puck on the network has activated a Glow.
 If so, it joins in!

 ## Build Guide